ahmeterturkmennn/Trendyol-Koton-Web-Scraping/README.md

 # Trendyol-Koton-Web-Scraping

-In this project, I performed web scraping through python BeautifulSoup library in Trendyol Website for Koton Products.
+In this project, I performed web scraping through python BeautifulSoup library in Trendyol Website and made insights from them.

 ## Important Note

-Scraped data is stored in a file trendyol.txt in the directory.
+Scraped data is stored in a file trend.csv in the directory.
 <br/><br/>

 ### Requirements: